 Integrated Lipid Biofuels

-Bloom Biorenewables is the first company able to convert inedible, bio-derived carbons to petroleum analogs with exceptional efficiency.
-These molecules, typically derived from lignocellulosic biomass, can be used to manufacture a wide range of products, such as plastics, resins, flavors, herbicides, cosmetics, or even pharmaceuticals, without altering their properties.
-This opens countless routes for multinational companies to innovate responsibly and ensure the maintenance of the wider environment.
+Bloom Biorenewables is the first company to convert inedible, bio-derived carbons to petroleum analogs with exceptional efficiency.
+These molecules, typically derived from lignocellulosic biomass, can manufacture a wide range of products, such as plastics, resins, flavors, herbicides, cosmetics, or even pharmaceuticals, without altering their properties.
+Bloom Biorenewables opens countless routes for multinational companies to innovate responsibly and ensure the maintenance of the wider environment.